Please login to create your UC TechAlerts.

 Researchers at the University of California, Davis have developed a program based on machine learning algorithms to aid in diagnosing hypoadrenocorticism.

-Researchers at the University of California, Davis have developed a method of detecting canine left atrial enlargement as an early sign of mitral valve disease by applying machine learning techniques to thoracic radiograph images.
+Researchers at the University of California, Davis have developed a deep learning-based diagnostic tool that accurately detects left atrial enlargement in canine thoracic radiographs to aid early diagnosis of mitral valve disease.

 Diagnostic Marker for Chondrodystrophy and Intervertebral Disk Disease Susceptibility in Canines